bjornmeansbear/lectureScripts/ClimateDesigners.md

 - ways to integrate into education
 - educators > resources, networking, etc.

-## Who is Climate Designers for? / Designers taking climate action -- what is a climate designer
+## What is a climate designer? / Designers taking climate action

 [S009]